- Constraining the supply plan is a tricky endeavor.

 Constraining the supply plan has a troubled history.
 The following issues have restricted the application of constrained supply planning in the industry.

 - The concept of containing the supply plan only exists in specializes supply planning systems.
 This means that the vast majority of companies have no systematic way to constrain their supply plan.

-- Even companies that do have specialized supply planning systems, the complexity of setting up constraints in those systems (often combined with the difficulty in getting constraint data) means that indeed constrained supply planning is quite rare.
+- Even companies that do have specialized supply planning systems, the complexity of setting up constraints in those systems (often combined with the difficulty in getting constraint data) means that, indeed, constrained supply planning is quite rare.
 That may seem a contradictory statement, as supply chain planning vendors have promised constraint-based planning.
-Still, this observation comes from observing many projects and conferring with other technical resources that have focused on optimization for supply planning.
+Still, this observation comes from observing many projects and conferring with other technical resources focused on optimizing supply planning.